mrchrisadams/sonniesedge-website/site/content/posts/2018-02-04-data-science-setup.md

 slug = "data-science-tools"
 +++

-My girfriend recently attended an introduction to [data science workshop at Thoughtworks](https://github.com/ThoughtWorksInc/twde-datalab) that assumed that the attendees were all programmers, with a full working knowledge of how package managers and tech tooling worked.
-As she's an actual, you know, _post-doctoral research scientist helping reaserch Alzheimer's Disease_, she really doesn't have to time to fuck around learning tech tools for fun, and so didn't have a machine ready to deal with this stuff.
+My girfriend recently attended an [introduction to data science workshop at Thoughtworks](https://github.com/ThoughtWorksInc/twde-datalab) that assumed that the attendees had a working knowledge of package managers and tech tooling.
+As she's an actual, you know, _post-doctoral research scientist helping build insights into Alzheimer's Disease_, she really doesn't have to time to fuck around learning tech tools for fun, and so didn't have a machine ready to deal with this stuff.
 But being the kind soul that I am (and who likes having a happy partner), I wrote up how to get a machine working with data science tech tools, and I'm sharing it with you here.

 ## Overview
 This installation guide assumes a completely blank install of MacOS High Sierra.
 If you're following this guide on any other OS or machine state then you may have software that interferes with this!
 This is just a rough guide, not an infallable instruction list!
 Be warned!

 ## Installing base software